WildBeastRouen/Pagermaid-Pyro_ChatGPT/README.md

 How to use?

-* Put ai.py into your pagermaid plugins, and reload plugins via ,reload command in telegram.
+* Put ai.py into your pagermaid plugins directory, and reload plugins via ,reload command in telegram.
 * Type ,ai your-question to chat with ChatGPT.